matematiflo/matematiflo.github.io/FormalMath/LosAndes2024.md

 - El [Teorema de Feit-Thompson][OddOrder], que dice que un grupo finito de orden impar es resoluble, ha sido [formalizado en Coq][MathComp.OddOrder].
 - En el [*Liquid Tensor Experiment*][LTE], se formaliza la teoría de las *matemáticas condensadas*, debida a Clausen y Scholze.
 <!-- - A recent example of the use of computers in mathematical research is provided by the [Liquid Tensor Experiment][LTE], which says that certain $Ext$ groups of the set of measures on a profinite set vanish.
-- This is part of D. Clausen and  P. Scholze's approach to a general theory of analytic spaces, which is *currently being developed*.-->
+- This is part of D. Clausen and  P. Scholze's approach to a general theory of analytic spaces, which is *currently being developed*.
+-->

 ---